EricJ19/stock-geometizer/README.md

 #include <nlohmann/json.hpp>
 ```

-### Using ImGui Cinder Block
+### Setting up ImGui Cinder Block

 ImGui is used primarily as a means to accept user inputs for custom API calls for different stock.
+Specifically,
+the InputText and Button features are mainly used.

 Add the following to your CMakeList.txt file:
 ```c++